AidanTES/Fortnite-Bot-Commands/README.md

 !random
 ```
-Bot equips a random skin
+Bot equips a random skin and does a random dance
 ```
 ```
 Example: !random